auth0/docs/articles/quickstart/webapp/any/01-login.md

 budicon:
 ---

-This guide explains in general terms how to integrate Auth0 authentication into a conventional server-based web app serving static HTML pages to the user.
+This guide explains in general terms how to integrate Auth0 authentication into a conventional server-based web application.

 ## Overview